vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 ### The data you need to gather are:

-Unfortunately, I don't know of a system that already gathers this data for you.
-New Relic certainly doesn't (yet!), so we're going to have to get a little creative.

-You're going to need to send this telemetry to your timeseries datastore of choice.
-I'll show how to send this to NRDB in the next section.
+You'll need to send this telemetry, with the attributes specified below, to your timeseries datastore of choice.
+At New Relic, we send this data as events to NRDB, our timeseries database.

-+ **Application name** (After you've deployed it in all your apps, you'll ned a way to filter them!)
++ **Application name** (After you've deployed it in all your apps, you'll need a way to filter them!)
 + **Host name** of the container or machine this worker is running on.
   - Specifically, you need the hostname of the thing that's going to hold the connection pool or the semaphore, so if you're running containers on ECS, you want the container, not the EC2 instance that's holding the containers.
 + **Resource name**
   - For Semian we use a string like `nethttp_authorization.service.nr-ops.net_443` (Net::HTTP is the client library, then the url, then the port)
   - Whatever the format, this is the namespace that you want to isolate from all other namespaces, so be thoughtful about whether you want port 80 isolated from 443 or not.
 + **Client library name**
-  - For semian, this called `adapter` and is set to 'http', 'mysql', 'redis', etc.
+  - For semian, this is called `adapter` and is set to 'http', 'mysql', 'redis', etc.
   - This is useful because mysql and http work differently, so they'll likely have different settings and different failure conditions.
 + **Total number of current workers** on this host.
   - This uses the same definition for host as above.